elastic-interval/pretenst-com/_posts/2020-10-12-brass-and-tulips.md

 ## Conclusion

-After two more twists I had eight of them, and now the tower was finally taller than me.

 With Dyneema cord loops strengthening the hexagon rings, the tower can carry a surprising amount of weight!
 With a stack of books on top, the tower's cords can be plucked almost like guitar strings.

+The tower is taller than I am!

 ![brass][brass-z1]